QuietKerb/Kerbs-Battleground-Earplugs/README.md

   - You will need autohotkey installed to run/compile the script:
     - [ahk-install.exe](https://www.autohotkey.com/download/ahk-install.exe)

-  - Clone the repo or download the src directory, instructions are in the script.
+  - Clone/download the repo or copy contents of src directory, instructions are in the script.